USAA Cashback Rewards Plus American Express Card Review

 What we don't like

 That 5% rewards rate only applies to the first $3,000 you put on your USAA card on gas and on-base purchases c-o-m-b-i-n-e-d per year.
-We’re talking a max of $150 cash back on these combined purchases annually.
+I did the math and was reminded why I always give side eye to cards that cap rewards earning potential: The maximum a cardholder can earn on gas and commissary purchases annually is $150 cash back.

 Once you hit the 5% and 2% spending caps (and with the price of gas these days…), the rewards rate ratchets back to just 1%.
 Small favors: At least the 1% cashback rate is unlimited.

 Sorry, one more thing about the 1% that applies to purchases that don’t qualify for better.
-Frankly, it just feels cheap compared to the 1.5% unlimited, restriction-free cash back offered by the USAA Preferred Cash Rewards Visa Signature.
+Frankly, it just feels cheap compared to the 1.5% unlimited, restriction-free cash back offered by the USAA Preferred Cash Rewards Visa Signature Card.
 There, now it’s out of our system.

 Like most rewards cards, "supermarkets" is defined narrowly.
 Grocery purchases at wholesale clubs (like Costco), warehouse clubs (such as Sams) and discount stores (Target, Walmart) do not qualify for the 2% cashback rate.